 - Staff

-Taylor Dooley Burden, Interim Director, Traditional Arts
+Taylor Dooley Burden, Director, Traditional Arts

 Hillary Crawford, Assistant Vice President, Programs

-Nikki Estes, Director, Presenting & Touring
+Nikki Estes, Director, Presenting and Touring

-Cathy Lee, Director, Database & Technology
+Cathy Lee, Director, Database and Technology

-Charles Phaneuf, Vice President of Strategy
+Charles Phaneuf, Vice President of Advancement and Strategy

-Dimitry Ponomarenko, Accounting & Operations Manager
+Dimitry Ponomarenko, Accounting and Operations Manager

 Kara Queen, Office and Administrative Services Manager